 Mechanical engineering is vital to all aspects of our everyday lives.
-It is concerned with the design, development, installation, operation and maintenance of just about anything that has movable parts.
-This could be from massive structures like oil platforms, to large jet engines, and single valves.
+It covers the design, development, installation, operation and maintenance of just about anything that has movable parts.
+This could be from massive structures such as oil platforms, to large jet engines and single valves.

 UCAS course code: H301